1.1. In these Rules, the following words and expressions have the following meanings:

 18.7.
 All agreed changes to time of kick-off shall be notified to the General Manager by the Home Club immediately for confirmation at least two (2) weeks prior to the date of the Match.

 18.9.
-Each Home Club shall confirm full kit colours (including goalkeeper) on COMET at least five (5) days prior to the Match.
-The Visiting Club and Referee must also confirm full details (including goalkeeper) via COMET The Match Referee must confirm approval of both Clubs’ proposed kits with both Clubs and the General Manager via email at least forty eight (48) hours prior to kick off.
+Each Home Club shall confirm full kit colours (including goalkeeper) via the systems and procedures set by the FAW from time to time at least five (5) days prior to the Match.
+The Visiting Club and Referee must also confirm full details (including goalkeeper) via the systems and procedures set by the FAW from time to time at least three (3) days prior to the Match.
+The Match Referee must confirm approval of both Clubs’ proposed kits with both Clubs and the General Manager via email at least forty-eight (48) hours prior to kick off.

 18.11.
 Where a Match is re-arranged or cancelled after the Match Officials have been appointed, it is the duty of the Home Club to notify the Match Officials of the cancellation of their appointments immediately.